What to Bring/Wear

 - Personal effectiveness

 - Organizational trust

-Lynchburg College Outdoor Leadership Program is also able to provide corporate training.
+University of Lynchburg Outdoor Leadership Program is also able to provide corporate training.
 We provide the means for identifying and addressing problems and issues common to organizational development and growth, and we are uniquely qualified to deliver employee training opportunities.

 Topics covered include:

 - Understanding diversity